Home > Guides > Best wireless microphone systems: Range meets reliability

 Works best within 100m range

 The transmitter and receiver work right on setup without the need for channel selection.
 It pulls this off by running on a secured Series II 2.4GHz, 128-bit digitally encrypted transmission across a 100m distance.
-Sent on two simultaneous channels, and RodeLink chooses the strongest signal to ensure the signal strength is as secure as a wired connection.

 A handy mute switch on the body of the mic adds to the versatility, and it’s a great complement to the inherent low handling noise.
 It’s powered with the included rechargeable battery for a max use of 10 hours, or dual AAs with a max of six hours.

 Every accessory you need for it is included in the purchase.
-Other than the mic and receiver the kit comes with a rechargable lithium-ion battery, mic clip, micro USB cable, and case.
+Other than the mic and receiver the kit comes with a rechargeable lithium-ion battery, mic clip, micro USB cable, and case.
 If you buy it new you also get a 2-year warranty.

 FAQ